Archive for: medicinal product

 The PPO also noted that both signs have no particular meaning in the Polish language.
 Consumers may try, or not, to give them some meaning.
 The PPO pointed out that it is very often in the market of pharmaceuticals that endings of signs or whole signs refer to the active substances.
 However, the average recipient has no knowledge of chemistry and pharmacy.
 Therefore, one may not know what components produce the substance or whether they are derivatives, and how it translates on the naming.
 The similarity of words is all, what is available to consumers and on such basis, they have to decide on the origin of goods.
 A large part of products listed in both lists of goods are those that are available without any prescription, and thus the support of pharmacist during its purchase cannot always be assumed.
 These products are also offered in hypermarkets and drugstores, where you cannot always count on the help of a sales assistant.
 But even if the pharmacist may give an advice on the composition of a product, it still does not determine the lack of the association between entrepreneurs.
 The assumption on the association between entrepreneurs should be concluded from minor differences in signs or other indications on the packaging and labeling, and such a situation, while comparing the signs, cannot be presumed, since the mark must indicate the origin of the goods itself.

 The complaint to the Voivodeship Administrative Court (VAC) in Warsaw was brought by Oceanic S.A., legal successor of Wojciech Soszyński’s trade mark application.
-The VAC in a judgment of 7 October 2009, case file VI SA/Wa 1176/09, ruled that the risk of misleading the public as to the origin of goods decides whether the two signs are similar.
+The VAC in its judgment of 7 October 2009, case file VI SA/Wa 1176/09, ruled that the risk of misleading the public as to the origin of goods decides whether the two signs are similar.
 The questions does not concern a personified trader/entrepreneur but it is all about the sign which has always to mark and indicate that the goods originate exclusively from the same trader.
 The unacceptable misleading of public as to the origin of goods is created by the similarity of goods and the similarity of signs.

 Therefore, any doubts should be decided in favor of the proprietor of the trade mark with an earlier priority.
 This rule is a consequence of the belief that the entrepreneur who, for the same type of goods, chooses a sign that is similar to the trade mark with earlier priority, acts at its own risk and all uncertainty should be decided against him.
 A comparison of the lists of goods for EUCERIN and OCERIN trade marks indicates that these goods are similar.
 In the midst of these products are both cosmetics and pharmaceutical preparations of cosmetic and medicinal characteristics.
+This judgment is not yet final.
+A cassation complaint may be filed to the Supreme Administrative Court.

-Pharmaceutical trade marks, case VI SA/Wa 844/09 – GESTROL is not always similar to GESTROLTEX
+Pharmaceutical trade marks, case VI SA/Wa 844/09

 February 2nd, 2010, Tomasz Rychlicki